 Bad actors could abuse unprotected SSH keys to gain unauthorized access to privileged accounts.
 For instance, if an organization keeps default SSH configurations, that means users can manage their own authorized SSH keys.
 An attacker could exploit this setting by compromising a privileged user and setting up a backdoor key.
 Alternatively, they could leverage poorly protected private keys to gain illegitimate access to sensitive business accounts.
 Both external actors and malicious insiders could accomplish these methods of intrusion.
 In addition, if the organization doesn't properly monitor its SSH keys, terminated employees could retain access to sensitive business information long after they walk out the door.

-"Pivoting" in this sense refers to computer criminals' ability to jump from system to system.
-Unfortunately, attackers could easily pivot on an organization's network by abusing persistent SSH trust relationships to their advantage.
-That's especially the case if administrators don't review those keys often or maintain strong oversight over them.
+After attackers gain an initial entry into your network, their next goal is typically to get onto other systems, which is called lateral movement.
+When cybercriminals’ jump from system to system, they can easily pivot on your network by abusing persistent SSH trust relationships to their advantage.
+That’s especially the case if administrators don’t review those keys often or maintain strong oversight over them.

 While they're busy pivoting, attackers could come across firewalls and other security technologies designed to block malicious network activity.
 Unfortunately, if companies don't properly control their SSH environment, they could potentially bypass these safeguards by configuring SSH for port forwarding.
 Doing so would allow the attackers to communicate with other systems that leverage authorized connections via firewalls and thereby find an alternate yet nonetheless "approved" route through the network.